-I am a guy.
-I am named Kelly.
-When I was born, 34 years ago, “Kelly” was not a particularly common name for a guy, though it was not considered strange by any means.
-As of 2006, the name “Kelly” is predominately used for women.
-Most people assume I am a woman if their opinion is based solely upon my name, like on a resume, or an e-mail.
-But, I’m not.
-I’m a guy.
+When I was born, “Kelly” was not a particularly common name for a guy, though it was not considered unusual by any means.
+As of 2018, the name “Kelly” is predominately used for women.

 The name Kelly is believed to be of Irish Gaelic origin.
 It’s common usage is Irish and English.
 It is historically a masculine, or at most, a unisex name.
 Kelly is thought to be derived from either the first name Ceallach, or the surname Ó Ceallaigh, which may mean either “church” or “warrior” (Gaelic).
 Or it is possibly related to a Pictish word meaning “wood” or “holly.”

 I am an IT guy.
 I work in the field of Information Technology.
-I have worked in IT for approximately the past seven years.
-Currently I am a Systems Engineer working for a consulting firm.
+I have worked in IT for approximately the past 18 years.
+Currently I am a Technology Consultant working for a quasi-governmental organization.